zhaozhiming/react-native-android-backer/README.md

 ## Extra API

-`React Native Android Backer` also provide the extra API which is easy use the features of `react-navigation` but no need the `navigation` object:
+`React Native Android Backer` also provide the extra API which is easy to use the features of `react-navigation` but no need the `navigation` object:

 * navigate(page: string): navigate to some page
 * goBack(): go back to latest page